zio/zio/docs/contributing-to-zio-ecosystem-projects.md

 module.exports = sidebars;
 ```

-To add a new page to the documentation besides the `index.md` page, we can add a new item to the `items` array.
-For example, to add a new page with id `getting-started` we can add we can do the following:
+To add a new page to the documentation, in addition to the `index.md` page, we can include a new item in the `items` array.
+For instance, to add a new page with the id `getting-started`, we can do the following:

 ```js
 const sidebars = {